syd711/vpin-studio/GETSTARTED.md

 ## How to update pinemhi

 - Check the method PINEmHiService#checkForUpdates method
-- Download and extract the new pinemhi version in the file **scoringdb.json**.
+- Download and extract the new pinemhi into the resources folder.
+- Update the version in the file **scoringdb.json**.
 - Upload everything on main.

 ## How to release